gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 To handle the request for the `SimpleMemobj`, we first check if the `SimpleMemobj` is already blocked waiting for a response to another request.
-If it is blocked, then we return `false` to signal the calling master port that we cannot accept the request right now.
+If it is blocked, then we return `false` to signal the calling request port that we cannot accept the request right now.
 Otherwise, we mark the port as blocked and send the packet out of the memory port.
 For this, we can define a helper function in the `MemSidePort` object to hide the flow control from the `SimpleMemobj` implementation.
 We will